-SANTA BARBARA, CA - April 9, 2018 – The Santa Barbara Courthouse Legacy Foundation (CLF), a 501c(3) nonprofit corporation whose sole purpose is to provide the historic preservation, conservation and restoration of the Santa Barbara Courthouse, today announced that they have raised $110,000 of a $329,000 fundraising goal to restore the Grand Arch of the Santa Barbara Courthouse.
+SANTA BARBARA, CA - April 9, 2018 – The Santa Barbara Courthouse Legacy Foundation (CLF), a 501c(3) nonprofit corporation whose sole purpose is to provide the historic preservation, conservation and restoration of the Santa Barbara Courthouse, today announced that they have raised $110,000 of a $329,000 fundraising goal to restore the Great Arch of the Santa Barbara Courthouse.

-“For a number of years, the entry to the Grand Arch, which spans the passageway between Anacapa Street and the Sunken Garden and connects the main Courthouse building to the Hall of Records, has been visibly deteriorating,” said Jan Ferrell, president of the CLF board of directors.
+“For a number of years, the entry to the Great Arch, which spans the passageway between Anacapa Street and the Sunken Garden and connects the main Courthouse building to the Hall of Records, has been visibly deteriorating,” said Jan Ferrell, president of the CLF board of directors.
 “In particular, the sandstone and sculpture work are eroding and the mortar joints are failing.”

 Much of the damage is due to a coating that was applied to the sandstone decades ago (in what was presumably an attempt to preserve it) but which is now accelerating the deterioration.